tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_7_The_Resilience_Spectrum.md

 ### Article 2

-**SEO-Optimized Title:** The Art of Inner Harmony: Uncovering the Philosophical Roots of Psycho-Aesthetic Resilience
+ The Art of Inner Harmony: Uncovering the Philosophical Roots of Psycho-Aesthetic Resilience

 **Article Body:**